-I closed my laptop lid and sat in the dark that was my room, I stared around waiting for my eyes to adjust to the new light.
-I looked to my phone for time and flipped it over as I was disgusted that I managed to stay up to 2 am doing nothing but lightly laughing at the most mundane of things.
-I peered around my room looking for anything, my eyes skipped over my writing laptop as I was too tired to type.
+I closed my laptop lid and sat in the dark that was my room; I stared around, waiting for my eyes to adjust to the new light.
+I looked at my phone for the time and flipped it over as I was disgusted that I managed to stay up until 2 am doing nothing but lightly laughing at the most mundane of things.
+I peered around my room, looking for anything; my eyes skipped over my writing laptop as I was too tired to type.

 I stood up abruptly and shook off all the crumbs from the snacks I had devoured over the night.
 I sifted through the clothes littering the ground till I managed to find my black Jeans, some stained shirt, and my nice warm hoodie.
 I grabbed my keys, wallet, headphones, and phone before heading out the door.
 The air was cold and pierced right through my hoodie as I made my way to the car.

 I wrapped up and started to jog to my car, fumbling for my keys as my hands had already taken the full brunt of the cold.
 Their joints already starting to stiffen, grasping for the keys giving them new life as they started to warm once again in my pocket.
-By the time I reached my car I had my keys ready, I got in and promptly turned the car on.
-My hands flying by their own accord turned the heaters on and covered the vents with their bodies.
-Once they were satisfied they took to the wheel and I left.
+By the time I reached my car, I had my keys ready; I got in and promptly turned the car on.
+My hands flying by their own accord, turned the heaters on and covered the vents with their bodies.
+Once they were satisfied, they took to the wheel, and I left.
 I went for a slow drive, 30 in the 50 zones, 80 in the 100 km zones.
-I drove around between public skate parks but unfortunately all the lights were out, I drove past in tired frustration as I looked for a place to go for a ride.
-Forth skate park down and I knew the only place I had left, I started to head towards city center.
-The motor way was so empty, I cruised as I listened to my music, b-lining to the main street of city center.
+I drove around between public skate parks, but unfortunately, all the lights were out; I drove past in tired frustration as I looked for a place to go for a ride.
+Forth skate park down, and I knew the only place I had left; I started to head towards the city center.
+The motorway was so empty, I cruised as I listened to my music, b-lining to the main street of the city center.